Memory in AI Agents

 The Forgetting Problem

-Here's what keeps me up at night: teaching AI to forget.
+The part that keeps me up at night is teaching an agent to forget.

 Hot Path vs Background